rp729/07-Network-Programming/lab-4.md

 #### Lab 3B.2

 Create a TCP client.
 Pack the following values using network byte order: 12345, 56789, &, \*, 0x7d0, 0b11111010000.
 Send the packed hex to the TCP echo server.
 Have the server unpack and send the values back to the client.
-Notice which values have changed and why.
+Also try encode\(\)/decode\(\) modules.

 Q1\) Which unpacked are the same?

 Q2\) Why are they the same?
-Does it matter whatEndianessyour system is using?
+Does it matter what Endianess your system is using?

 Q3\) Assume I repeat this lab with a client on a little-endian architecture, and the server on a big-endian architecture.
 How will the files change?
 Why?